 Do you need to reset your Mac/MacBook/iMac to factory settings?
 In this article, you can learn how to reset your Mac step by step.
 Usually, it happens when you plan to buy a new Mac but you are confused about what to do with the old one.
-In this case, you may want to sale it out.
+In this case, you may want to sell it out.
 Indeed, it’s a brilliant idea but there are some precautions you should consider before stepping forward.
 Because these things can destroy your whole career if your important stuff and data are leaked, or some guys get them by accident.
 Then trust me you may be in big trouble in that scenario.

 Sometimes it happens that unintentionally you made something on your Mac and then it changed your macOS settings.
 Now you may not know how to make this back to default.
 In this case, we suggest you to factory reset your Mac machine.
 But before doing that you need to consider more things.
 Here we will tell you how to reset Mac to factory settings and tips before you do the factory resetting on Mac.
 Let’s get started.